Al Bateen Executive Airport

-Al Bateen Executive Airport (مطار البطين, IATA: AZI, ICAO: OMAD) is a dedicated business jet international airport located 6.5 NM south east of the city centre of Abu Dhabi, United Arab Emirates.
+Al Bateen Executive Airport (مطار البطين, IATA: AZI, ICAO: OMAD) is a dedicated business jet international airport located 6.5 NM south-east of the city centre of Abu Dhabi, United Arab Emirates.
 The airport is on the Abu Dhabi island.
 Other tenants include aviation assets of the UAE government.
-It opened in 1970 as Abu Dhabi International Airport (not to be confused with the current Abu Dhabi International Airport) to replace the city's previous airport.
+It opened in 1970, as Abu Dhabi International Airport (not to be confused with the current Zayed International Airport, also formerly called Abu Dhabi International Airport) to replace the city's previous airport.

 History

 The airport was built in the 1960s, and in 1970, the airport was inaugurated as Abu Dhabi International Airport.

 In 1982, a new airport was opened on the mainland southeast of the city to accommodate the increasing air traffic.
+The terminal building, located on the east side of the airport, would be demolished a few years later.

 In 1983, Al Bateen became a military airbase, known as Bateen Air Base.

 Starting on 17 August 1990, two units of the United States Air Force deployed to Al Bateen in preparation of what would ultimately become the Gulf War.
 The first unit deployed to Al Bateen was the 50th Tactical Airlift Squadron from Little Rock Air Force Base, Arkansas with sixteen Lockheed C-130E Hercules transport aircraft.
 It was joined by the 41st Electronic Combat Squadron from Davis–Monthan Air Force Base, Arizona with ultimately six Lockheed EC-130H Compass Call electronic attack aircraft, starting 26 August 1990.

 The airport remained under military control until 2008, when it became a civilian airport focusing on executive jets under the name Al Bateen Executive Airport.

 On December 8, 2022, the airport was the site of the Viktor Bout–Brittney Griner prisoner exchange.

+In April 2023, Jetex, Dubai-based aviation company, announced opening a private terminal (FBO) in Al Bateen Executive Airport.